b97en/b97en/README.md

-### Hi there 👋
+### 👋 Hello 👋
-🌴 I'm Ben, and I am:
+🌴 I'm Ben, and I am ... 🌴
-- Based in London 🇬🇧
+🇬🇧 Based in London 🇬🇧
-- A junior software engineer 💻
+💻 A junior software engineer 💻
-- Working with Go & Cloud Services ☁️
+☁️ Working with Go & Cloud Services ☁️

 I am a problem solver with a strong interest in security, resilience & scaleable code and infrastructure, and I am continually working to develop my skills in these areas: